 What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?
 (Micah 6:8).

 This group meets each Wednesday online at 8pm.
 All are invited to join the conversation and/or access our resources for learning and taking action (see below).
+Our goals include learning how to be anti-racist and about white privilege, racial justice, etc.; changing public and private policies/programs/systems to promote racial justice; and increasing diversity of Augustana Lutheran Church and our respective communities.

 Please let Audrey McIntosh know if you have any questions.